phytoclass/phytoclass/README.md

 The main function is 'Simulated annealing'.
 This can be used in conjuction with the cluster function, which clusters larger datasets.
 To understand how to use your own matrices instead of the default dataset, please see the example in the vignette.

+When setting up your matrices, it is important to ensure that pigments are in the same order in the Sm and Fm matrices.
+Chlorophyll a must be the final column.

 There is a separate function when Divynl chlorophyll a and Prochlorococcus are used.
+Here Divynl chlorophyll a must be the final column.

 The 'Steepest Descent'function is similar to that of CHEMTAX, and is unconstrained by minimum and maximum values, unlike the simualted annealing function.
 I would use this with more caution.